DIY and Crafts

 Materials Required:

-Egg carton pieces, pink paint, colored paper, marker, glue, scissors, and white paper base.
+Egg carton pieces, pink paint, colored paper, marker, glue, scissors, and a white paper base.

 Procedure: